tkelman/JuliaCon2016workshop/README.md

-# JuliaCon2016orkshop
+Notebook for JuliaCon 2016 workshop

-Notebook for Creating, Distributing, and Testing Julia Packages with Binary Dependencies
+Creating, Distributing, and Testing Julia Packages with Binary Dependencies